 In July 2025, the Trump administration declared that anyone who crossed the border illegally—even decades ago—is subject to indefinite detention without a bond hearing.
 The policy affects millions and has kept thousands locked up for months or years while their deportation cases grind through the courts.
 On December 19 and 26, 2025, federal judges in Massachusetts and California certified classes and ruled the policy unlawful, potentially freeing tens of thousands of detained immigrants to seek release.

-The stakes: whether the government can jail noncitizens indefinitely without a hearing, or whether the Constitution's due process protections apply even to those who entered without inspection.
+The stakes are whether the government can jail noncitizens indefinitely without a hearing, or whether constitutional due process protections even apply to those without inspection.
 Over 220 judges across the country have rejected the administration's legal theory, but the government has instructed immigration judges to ignore those rulings.
 Multiple federal court class actions in different regions create enforcement pressure while setting up a constitutional showdown over executive detention power.

 Judge Sykes issues final judgment on bond hearing rights